barrytd/web_scraper/README.md

 # web_scraper
-This script allows to scrape tables from
+This script allows web scraping data from tables.
+Adjust the columns indexes based on the structure of the table.